trung2891/dydx-trading-bot/ORACLE_STRATEGY.md

 ## Overview

-The Oracle-based Market Making Strategy is an advanced trading strategy that uses CoinGecko as an external price oracle to make informed trading decisions.
+The Oracle-based Market Making Strategy is an advanced trading strategy that uses Binance futures as an external price oracle to make informed trading decisions.
 When the current market price differs significantly from the oracle price, the strategy switches to oracle-based order placement to capitalize on price discrepancies.

 ## How It Works

 ### 1. Price Comparison

-- The bot continuously compares the current market price with the CoinGecko oracle price
+- The bot continuously compares the current market price with the Binance futures oracle price
 - It calculates the percentage difference between the two prices
 - When the difference exceeds a configured threshold, the oracle strategy is triggered